 Daily laundry quickly becomes a way of life with babies and children, and it's important to buy clothes for them that will withstand this wear and tear.
 We personally go for quality over quantity - clothes that will last, can be passed down to subsequent children, and withhold their value and quality for on-sell or donation.

 If you are shopping on a budget, have a look at our top tips

 It's also important for the health and safety of your child that you dress them in natural, breathable fabrics.
-The fabrics we like to promote and feature are merino and cotton.
+The fabrics we like to promote and feature are merino and cotton

 To see all of the clothes we have featured, have a look at our wear archives

 To find out more about the benefits and advantages of dressing your baby/child in merino please read the article below.